lufa23/mytests/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Issue Description**
-What action did you try to perform?
-Action performed (swap, import, export, other)

-Are there specific tokens on which you noticed this issue?
-Can you describe in detail what happened?

-Which Browser are you using?

-Can you open the google chrome developer tools, look into the console tab, and share the error message shown in red in the console?

-Are you using a VPN?
+Detailed description on what happened

-Is it possible for the team to reproduce the issue?
-If yes, how?
+**Is it possible for the team to reproduce the issue?
+If yes, how?**
 For example,
 Steps to reproduce the behavior:
 1. Go to '...'